Divorce and Child Custody Lawyers

 Separation and divorce – what’s the difference?

-Put simply separation is when you and your partner stop living together as a ‘couple’.
+Put simply, separation is when you and your partner stop living together as a ‘couple’.
 This applies to both married and de facto couples.
 Divorce is the legal ending of a marriage.
-To obtain a divorce, a married couple need to have been separated for 12 months with no chance of reuniting.
+To obtain a divorce, a married couple must have been separated for 12 months with no chance of reuniting.

 What child custody rights apply to de facto partners?

-De Facto relationships that include children, fall under the same guidance given for married couples, as defined in the Family Law Act.
+De Facto relationships that include children fall under the same guidance given to married couples, as defined in the Family Law Act.
 Separated partners can still apply for parenting orders and arrange child support under the Child Support Act.

 Who gets custody of the child in Australia?

-Whilst many separating parents seek ‘sole parenting’ or ‘sole custody’ arrangements, it is in fact more common for equal parenting responsibility to be held by both parents.
+Many parents who are separating often want sole custody.
+However, it is more common for both parents to share equal parenting responsibilities.
 However, in cases where this presumption is rebuttable, such as irresponsible or harmful conduct by one of the parents towards a child or the other parent, the Court may refuse a parent’s shared responsibility.

 What is shared parental responsibility?

-Both parents have shared responsibilities in regard to children’s matters, playing an equal role in deciding on important aspects of their life such as health or religion.
+Both parents have shared responsibilities regarding children’s matters, playing an equal role in deciding on important aspects of their lives such as health or religion.
 Only when it is not in the child’s best interests will courts change this presumption.

 Will the child’s preferences be considered?

-Although there is no need to meet a specific age before a child’s wishes in a custody matter are considered, their emotional maturity is taken into consideration.
+Although there is no need to meet a specific age before a child’s wishes in a custody matter are considered, their emotional maturity is considered.
 This means the views of older children in their teens will be considered more seriously than young children.